ignite/cli/docs/guide/blog/connect-blockchain.md

 The `replace` directive uses the package from the local `blog` directory (specified as a relative path).

-Cosmos SDK uses a custom version of the `protobuf` package, so use the `replace` directive to specify the correct dependency
+Cosmos SDK uses a custom version of the `protobuf` package, so use the `replace` directive to specify the correct dependency.

+`blogclient` will eventually have only two files: `main.go` for the main logic of the client and `go.mod` for specifying dependencies.

 ### Main Logic of the Client in main.go